5 EASY Ways – How To Cook Eggs In The Microwave

 7. Place a slice of cheddar cheese over half of the omelet.

-How To Microwave Scrambled Eggs
+How To Make Scrambled Eggs In The Microwave

 Ingredients: